 - Are there resources for LGBTQIA+ students in my host country or at my place of study?

 - Are there any LGBTQIA+ groups or LGBTQIA+-friendly establishments in my area?

 - Are sexual orientation and gender identity openly discussed and accepted, or more taboo in my host country?

 - Will I be staying with a host family or roommates who will be accepting of me if I choose to come out?

-- Sydney, Australia: Macquarie University
+- Semester in Sydney – Macquarie University

-- Sydney, Australia: University of Sydney
+- Semester in Sydney – University of Sydney

-- London, England: University of Westminster
+- Semester in London – University of Westminster

 - The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) offers Lesbian and Gay Rights Maps that detail legal climate